PatrickMcGrath29/thegoodland/content/quotes/naig3scxb1.md

 uuid: naig3scxb1
 text: >-
-  I have to learn to persevere in the race He has set before me, drawing my strength only from Him. and not relying at all on what I may consider any natural abilities I may have.
+  I have to learn to persevere in the race He has set before me, drawing my strength only from Him, and not relying at all on what I may consider any natural abilities I may have.
 I have to let God take from me even that strength which I thought I had in order that He may more fully reveal His own
   strength: in order that He may continue in me the work of conforming me to the